erjosito/azure-networking-lab/README.md

 Output omitted
 </pre>

 **Step 4.** Let us verify the LB's rules.
-In this case, we need to remove the existing one (that was created by default by the ARM template in the very first lab) and replace it with another, where we will enable Direct Server Return:
+In this case, we need to remove the existing one (that was created by default by the ARM template in the very first lab) and replace it with another one, where we will enable the HA Ports feature.
+This feature essentially configures a load balancing rule for ALL TCP/UDP ports, so it will not be specific for SSH (in this case) or any other application:

 <pre lang="...">
 <b>az network lb rule list --lb-name linuxnva-slb-int -o table</b>